Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 Well, it all boils down to demand.
 Pullets are almost always wanted by poultry keepers, while the roosters are not.
 That’s why even if the cockerels went through the process, they’re still the cheapest birds.

-You could say that straight runs are a way to sell the males too.
-Can you imagine if there are no straight run chickens?
+One could argue that offering straight runs is also a strategy for hatcheries to sell male chicks.
+Can you imagine if there were no straight run chickens?
 Hatcheries would likely be full of unwanted cockerels!

 Why Buy Straight Run Chickens?